Nick Deocampo: Writings

-Deocampo authored and edited several books on cinema and its history.

 He is currently working on a five-volume history of Philippine cinema.
 Its first installment is Cine: Spanish Influences on Early Cinema in the Philippines (Manila: National Commission for Culture and the Arts, 2003) which won him his second National Book Award.
 The second volume will focus on Philippine cinema during the American period.

 Several of his articles have been published in international publications, such as: